ch1d1363r3/Ansible_Playbooks/Basic_Ansible_Playbooks/package installer for RHEL/READ.md

-<p>A simple playbook that is used to install packages using the 'yum' module on RHEL/CentOS/fedora distro</p>
+A simple playbook that is used to install packages using the 'yum' module on RHEL/CentOS/fedora distro